Learning Partial Equivariances from Data: Partial Group Equivariant Networks

+Similar to the previous case, we can precisely quantify how much the output response changes for an arbitrary subset $\gS^{(1)}$ in the input domain.
+Intuitively, the difference is given by the change in the parts of the input feature representation that go in and out of $\gS^{(2)}$ by the action of the input group transformation.
+The stronger the transformation and the smaller the size of $\gS^{(1)}$, the larger the difference in the output is (Fig.~\ref{fig:subset_input}).
+The formal treatment and derivation of this quantity is provided in Appx.~\ref{appx:from_s1_to_s2}.

-Interestingly, the lifting convolution is an special case of this instance with $\gS{=}\gX$.
-Note however, that the lifting convolution is exactly equivariant.
-This is because the convolutional kernel is represented as a function on $\gX$.
-Consequently, all positions $(x,y) \in \gX$ are accessible for all input transformations.
+\textbf{Special case: lifting convolutions.} To conclude, we note that the lifting convolution (Eq.~\ref{eq:lifting}) is a special case of a partial group convolution with $\gS^{(1)}{=}\gX$ and $\gS^{(2)}{=}\gG$.
+Note however, that the lifting convolution is fully group equivariant.
+This is because the domain of the input --$\gX$-- is closed under group transformations.
+Hence no input component leaves $\gX$ for group transformations of the input.

-\subsection{Learning Group Subsets via Probability Distributions on Group Elements}
+\subsection{Learning group subsets via probability distributions on group elements}

-So far, we have discussed the properties of the partial group convolution without providing details on how to learn subsets of group elements during training.
-In this section, we describe our approach and provide specific examples for discrete groups, continuous groups, and combinations thereof.
+So far, we have discussed the properties of the partial group convolution in terms of group subsets without specifying how these subsets can be learned.
+In this section, we describe how this can be done by learning a certain probability distribution on the group.
+We provide specific examples for discrete groups, continuous groups, and combinations thereof.

 Vital to our approach is the Monte Carlo approximation to the group convolution presented in Sec.~\ref{sec:preliminaries}: